 “In the beginning was the Word, and the Word was with God, and the Word was God.”
 John 1:1

 The reference to “the word” is of great significance.
 The Greek word is “logos” and simply means “idea” or “purpose”.
 Gods purpose therefore was centered in Christ and so when “the man Christ Jesus” was born the purpose, the word, became flesh as we read of later in John:

 “And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth.”

 Jesus Christ was therefore ‘flesh’.
 Born a man.
 He lived a life in which he was tempted to sin like all other men – yet unlike all other men he had the power to resist the temptations of the flesh.
-He resisted and lived a perfect life of obedience.
+He overcame these natural impulses and lived a perfect life of obedience.
 He is the only man to have ever lived who ‘did no sin’ (1 Peter 2:22).
 He fulfilled God’s will perfectly so that he was “the image of the invisible God” Col 1:15 and could say to his followers “he that hath seen me hath seen the father” John 14:9.

 We read he died a sacrificial, painful death in utter submission to the will of the Father.
 Why did he need to do this?
 Why was this in the purpose of God?

 Well it was God’s way of opening up a way of salvation and reversing the effects of Adams fall.
 Only one who possessed the inclination to sin and yet overcome it’s temptations completely could be a perfect sacrifice to take away sin.
 No other man could ever have done this for everyone else has “sinned and come short of the glory of God” (Romans 3:23).
 Jesus then was totally unique.
 He was indeed the only begotten son of God.